Find out why the tiny Principality of Monaco should be in your next European travel bucket list.

 royal family; I was fascinated by the Principality (a country ruled by a

-Prince) itself that was a tiny country, one of the smallest in the world.
+Prince) itself which was a tiny country, one of the smallest in the world.

 I just could not reconcile that such a small territory, no bigger than a